tylfin/restructedpyjs/README.md

 ### Testing

-To run the tests, run:
+To run the tests, first build the library, then run:

 ```bash
 npm test